IvanIsayenko1/interface-mocker/README.md

+NOTE: THIS APP WAS CRETED BEFORE THE AI BOOM

 # InterfaceMocker
 This app generates a JSON object based on a provided TypeScript interface.
 By analyzing the structure of the interface, it automatically creates a mock object with the appropriate fields and types, streamlining the process of generating test data and simplifying development.